jxpazmino/MenuToggle/README.md

 # MenuToggle
-Simple Menu with toggle slide animation using jQuery and CSS Uses RetinaJS for better look on retina devices.
+Simple Menu with toggle slide animation using jQuery and CSS.

+Uses RetinaJS for better look on retina devices.

 Animations and functionality coded by J Pazmino.